Egypt Tourist Attractions

 The most popular and most affordable cruises tend to be those which are undertaken on the many luxury cruise ships that can be seen sailing between Luxor and Aswan.
 Other options include refurbished luxury paddle steamers and traditional Dahabiyas.
 These days some tourists are also making the journey on Feluccas, but trips from Luxor to Aswan on board one of these small sail boats is yet to catch on with mainstream tourists.

-Practically all Nile cruise vacations include a tour of Aswan and Luxor, as well as tours of several other historical sites along the route.
+Practically all Nile cruise vacations include a tour of Aswan and Luxor, as well as tours of several other historical sites and points of interest along the route.
 Most people who have been on a Nile River cruise will say that you haven’t experienced Egypt until you have experienced a cruise through the Nile Valley

-Not only is the Giza Necropolis the most visited of all Egypt tourist attractions, but it is also one of the most visited attractions in the world, attracting thousands of tourists every single day.
+Not only is the Giza Necropolis the most visited of all Egypt tourist attractions, but it is also one of the most visited attractions in the world and by far the most important site to Egypt tourism, attracting thousands of tourists every single day.
 The Giza pyramids which are conveniently located on the outskirts of Cairo were built over a period of three generations, with the first one being the pyramid of Khufu.
 At 139 meters, it is the largest pyramid ever built.
 Alongside this impressive structure, visitors can see the pyramid of Khafre, Khufu’s second reigning son, and also the pyramid of Pharaoh Menkaure.
-In addition to the pyramids, the site is also home to the Great Sphinx and the Valley Temple.
+In addition to the Pyramids of Giza, the site is also home to the Great Sphinx and the Valley Temple.